Skip to content

 Creating Volumes

-In order to mount a volume to a Sandbox, one must be created.
+Before mounting a volume to a Sandbox, it must be created.

 Terminal window